 - Perfect Service Recovery: What is the one thing we know about every guest?
 They all have the following in common: they aren’t home.
 This means that they are separated from their normal, trusted resource networks.
 They are vulnerable and know that if only a couple of things go wrong, their business trip or vacation is at peril.
 Talk about being emotional.
 This vulnerability means that there are times they are really going to need you.
 A smiling face and a little empathy starts the moment of truth off on the right foot.
 Again, not a sure thing for a guest approaching the desk who just realized tonight’s event is black-tie.
 What is a guest expecting from your front desk when they mention room service was late this morning?
 A standard apology will ring to a deaf ear which happens to be connected to a hand holding an $800 check-out folio.
 The opportunity that most hotels miss?
 They do not follow through and see that the remedy they prescribed did indeed work and that the guest was satisfied.
 Imagine having someone fix a problem and then check back to make sure everything was fine?
 That is a surprise and delight.

-Coyle’s hotel evaluations and mystery shopping programs measure and analyze the elements of surprise and delight and provide valuable insights into the guest experience: both objectively and subjectively to get to the root of the emotional experience.
-If you would like to learn more about Coyle’s services, please continue reading about our evaluation services, contact us online, or call us at 212-629-2083 ext.
+Coyle-referred professional hotel evaluators provide data that measure and analyze the elements of surprise and delight and provide valuable insights into the guest experience: both objectively and subjectively to get to the root of the emotional experience.
+If you would like to learn more about Coyle’s services, please continue reading about our evaluation programs, contact us online, or call us at 212-629-2083 ext.
 106.